camimonteiro/camimonteiro/README.md

 ### 👩‍💻 A little about me...
 I find myself migrating career!
 Ready for new challenges and to discover an area that I have always loved and been passionate about: technology and development.

-I'm a graduate and postgraduate in the area of Management and Cultural Policies, but at the moment I'm on a career path and I'm studying at Resilia to become WebDev Full Stack.
+I'm a graduate and postgraduate in the area of Management and Cultural Policies, but at the moment I'm on a career path and I'm studying at <a href="https://www.instagram.com/resilia.br/">Resilia</a> to become WebDev Full Stack.
 An intense immersion of learning that made me realize that I'm on the right path.
 After finishing the first two modules I already learned HTML5, CSS3, Bootstrap, JavaScript, JQuery, Git, GitHub and I continue to learn more every day.
 I am currently studying Relational Databases (mySQL).
-In parallel, I have been learning about iOS mobile development (Swift / Swift UI) in a 1-1 mentorship with Michelli Cristina (https://github.com/mihcristina) and with the support of the Plataform Dupla.
+In parallel, I have been learning about iOS mobile development (Swift / Swift UI) in a 1-1 mentorship with <a href="https://github.com/mihcristina">Michelli Cristina</a> and with the support of the <a href="https://duplatech.com">Plataform Dupla</a>.

 I'm always open to collaboration, dialogues and feedback!
 Let's talk? ☕️